Updated May 3, 2023

 YearAnnual ReturnDividends AppreciationTotal returns (net of fees)

-But since I am in the Long-Term Growth plan, it's still unclear how much appreciation I'd see in a few years when more projects mature.
+Since I am in the Long-Term Growth plan, it's still unclear how much appreciation I'd see in a few years when more projects mature.
+I plan to keep my investments for the long haul to ride out the downs.

 Fundrise charges an all-in 1% management fee as follows: